Windsor Castle

 King's Bedchamber

-While you won't see a modern-day royal bedroom, this bedchamber’s highlight is the elaborate state bed, portraits of the monarch and consort, and personal items that might have been associated with the room's historical occupants.
+• While not a modern royal bedroom, this bedchamber highlights the elaborate state bed, portraits of the monarch and consort, and personal items associated with the room's historical occupants.

 King's Dressing Room

-This smaller room adjacent to the bedchamber was used by the King for dressing and private audiences.
-Look for furniture pieces like writing desks and mirrors, as well as smaller personal artworks for a more intimate glimpse into the daily life of the monarch.
+• Adjacent to the bedchamber, this smaller room was used by the King for dressing and private audiences.
+Notice furniture such as writing desks and mirrors and don’t miss the smaller personal artworks around the room.

 Grand Reception Room

-This is the largest room in the State Apartments.
-Highlights include chandeliers, vast tapestries depicting the history of the Order of the Garter, and a beautiful view of the Long Walk.
-This room is used for large-scale formal events, such as state banquets.
+• The largest room in the State Apartments, this room features chandeliers, tapestries, and a beautiful view of the Long Walk.
+This room hosts large-scale formal events, including state banquets.

 St. George's Hall

-Rebuilt after the 1992 fire, the most striking feature of this hall is the hammerbeam roof adorned with the coats of arms of the Knights and Ladies of the Garter throughout history.
-Look for the long tables set for state banquets and royal occasions, and the musicians' gallery.
+• Rebuilt after the 1992 fire, the hall’s most striking feature is the hammerbeam roof, adorned with the coats of arms of the Knights and Ladies of the Garter throughout history.

 Waterloo Chamber

-This room commemorates the victory at the Battle of Waterloo.
-The main features are the numerous portraits of the allied commanders and other key figures, like monarchs and statesmen, involved in the defeat of Napoleon Bonaparte.
+• This room commemorates the victory at the Battle of Waterloo, with numerous portraits of allied commanders, including monarchs and statesmen involved in Napoleon Bonaparte’s defeat.

 Queen Mary's Dolls' House

-This incredibly detailed and miniature house features working electricity, plumbing, and even tiny bottles of real wine.
-It contains works from over 1,500 of the finest artists, craftspeople and manufacturers of the early 20th century.
+• This incredibly detailed miniature house features working electricity, plumbing, and even tiny bottles of real wine.
+It contains works by over 1,500 of the finest artists, craftspeople, and manufacturers of the early 20th century!

 Crimson Drawing Room

-This room is known for its crimson damask wall hangings - here the royal family could host intimate gatherings and entertain smaller groups.
-Look for the collection of furniture, upholstered in coordinating fabrics, and the paintings, decorative porcelain and other objets d'art.
+• Known for its crimson damask wall hangings, this room was used for intimate gatherings and entertaining smaller groups.
+Notice the furniture upholstered in coordinating fabrics, paintings, decorative porcelain, and other objets d'art.

 Green Drawing Room

-Similar to the Crimson Drawing Room, this room is defined by its green silk damask wall hangings and French furniture from the 18th century.
-This space also provided a setting for more informal royal interactions and entertainment.
+• Similar to the Crimson Drawing Room, this space features green silk damask wall hangings and 18th-century French furniture.
+It provided a setting for informal royal interactions and entertainment.

 State Dining Room